isabella232/BitHeroesS20/blogp2.md

 var redirect_uri = ‘REDIRECT_URI’; // Your redirect uri
 ```

-You're going to replace `client_id`, `client_secret`,  and `redirect_uri`  with your own id and secret and `http://localhost:8888/callback`. **This isn't a permanent solution!** To protect your id and secret, you should move them into an untracked .env file later.
+You're going to replace `client_id`, `client_secret`,  and `redirect_uri`  with your id and secret and `http://localhost:8888/callback`. **This isn't a permanent solution!** To protect your id and secret, you should move them into an untracked .env file later.
 Refer to [this](https://medium.com/the-node-js-collection/making-your-node-js-work-everywhere-with-environment-variables-2da8cdf6e786) tutorial. **Tip!
 Make sure to commit your .gitignore file with .env inside before actually creating a .env file, this ensures no early versions of the file with your api key make it onto github.**

 Before we test, we need to specify the **scope**.
 In your app.js file, you're going to find a variable `scope`.
 Right now, it's probably set to some string of words like `var scope = ‘user-read-private user-read-email’;`.
 So what is scope?
 Basically, scope defines the set of actions that your app is requesting to do with the Spotify API.
 Right now, we want to use `'user-read-private'` to get user info like their name, and `'user-read-email'` to get the user's email.
 Some Spotify API calls have required scopes.
 Others, like accessing a public playlist have no required scopes.
 For our purposes, we're going to have to use a couple more than the one's currently specified.
 In your code, set scope like so:
 `var scope = user-read-private user-read-email user-top-read playlist-modify-private playlist-modify-public`